clapters/HappyHttpMod/README.md

 3. **Set Up Redstone Circuits**:
    - Connect the HTTP Receiver Block to redstone dust and a redstone lamp or any other redstone mechanism.
    - Ensure the HTTP Sender Block is connected to a redstone input source (like a button or lever).

+## Contributing
+Guidelines for contributing to the project.

+Fork the repository.
+Create your feature branch (git checkout -b feature/AmazingFeature).
+Commit your changes (git commit -m 'Add some AmazingFeature').
+Push to the branch (git push origin feature/AmazingFeature).
+Open a pull request.

 ## Support